What is a Citizens' Jury?

 Citizens' Juries can also call on expert witnesses from the field, who provide good quality evidence and are questioned by the jury.
 This helps to blend the values, knowledge and lived experience of the jury with good quality evidence to support deliberation.

-The Research Voices project will develop an adapted Citizen’s Jury which will have many of the same core principles of a traditional Citizens' Jury, but be made more accessible for people with learning disabilities.
-Some of our adaptations include the use of inclusive communication approaches (Talking Mats, for example) and the inclusion of development days to support jurors to better understand some of the concepts being discussed, as well as develop the group’s question asking and listening skills.
+The Research Voices project developed an adapted Citizen’s Jury which had many of the same core principles of a traditional Citizens' Jury, but was made more accessible for people with learning disabilities.
+Some of our adaptations included the use of inclusive communication approaches (Talking Mats, for example) and the inclusion of development days to support jurors to better understand some of the concepts being discussed, as well as develop the group’s question asking and listening skills.

-One key way in which the Research Voices Citizens' Jury is different to others is that as the organisers, the Scottish Learning Disabilities Observatory have made the decision not to set a question for deliberation.
-Instead, the group will develop their own question for deliberation with support from facilitators, taking on board the learning from a round table discussion with stakeholders in health research.
+One key way in which the Research Voices Citizens' Jury differed to others is that as the organisers, the Scottish Learning Disabilities Observatory made the decision not to set a question for deliberation.
+Instead, the group developed their own question for deliberation with support from facilitators, taking on board the learning from a round table discussion with stakeholders in health research.

 This is an acknowledgement that people with Learning Disabilities already have limited involvement in health research, and have likely never had the opportunity to set their own agenda for discussion on the topic.

 Part of the learning from this project will about the feasibility and effectiveness of this model, and whether adapted Citizens' Juries may be a valuable way to engage with people with Learning Disabilities on other subjects.

 Further information on Citizens' Juries can be found below:

 - Davies, C., Wetherell, M., and Barnett, E., (2006) Citizens at the centre: deliberative participation in healthcare decisions.
 Policy Press